What are Climate Action groups?

 And there are so many ways you can make a difference.
 In Newcastle, they've petitioned the government for safe cycling.
 In Newbury, they're pushing for paper bags in their local Tesco.
 And in Ilkley, they're campaigning for local people to switch to banks that don’t invest in fossil fuels.

-Find out how your area can become more climate-friendly and can take climate action.
+Find out how your area can become more climate friendly.
 After all, big change starts small.

 Why do we need community groups?